Tanya Chutkan: Notable cases

 In February 2017, Public.Resource.Org was sued by the American Society for Testing and Materials, the National Fire Protection Association, the American Society of Heating, Refrigerating and Air Conditioning Engineers, and other entities for scanning and making available building codes and fire codes which these organizations consider their copyrighted property.
 Chutkan ruled against Public.Resource.Org, ordering all of the standards to be deleted from the Internet.
+Public.Resource.Org appealed her ruling to the D.C.
+Circuit, which reversed and remanded her decision in 2018, holding that the fair use doctrines had been improperly applied.
+In March 2022, Chutkan issued a new ruling that would allow Public.Resource.Org to reproduce 184 standards under fair use, partially reproduce 1 standard, and deny reproduction of 32 standards that were found to differ in substantive ways from those incorporated by law; ASTM et al. has since appealed again to the D.C.
+Circuit.

-In summer 2017 Chutkan presided over the Imran Awan and Hina Alvi fraud case.
+In summer 2017, Chutkan presided over the Imran Awan and Hina Alvi fraud case.

 In Garza v.
 Hargan (2017), Chutkan ordered the Office of Refugee Resettlement to allow a girl in its care to have an abortion.
-That ruling was vacated by a panel of the United States Court of Appeals for the District of Columbia Circuit, reinstated by the full en banc D.C.
+That ruling was vacated by a panel of the D.C.
+Circuit, reinstated by the full en banc D.C.
 Circuit, and ultimately mooted by the U.S. Supreme Court.
 In December 2017, Chutkan granted relief to two additional pregnant minors who sued seeking access to abortion services while in ORR custody.
 In March 2018, Chutkan certified a class action and ordered ORR to provide access to abortions to all minors in their custody.